 However, Julia Morgan was much more than just an architect to the Hearsts.
 In fact, grand, flamboyant buildings like Hearst Castle and Wyntoon do not accurately represent the rest of her work.
 Morgan started to develop her reputation when her Mills College bell tower survived the 1906 San Francisco earthquake.
 Soon afterwards, she was put in charge of restoring the earthquake-damaged Fairmont Hotel in San Francisco.

 Throughout her career, Morgan designed many buildings for women’s organizations, such as YWCAs, social clubs, and colleges.
 She designed 28 YWCAs, containing both recreation facilities and living quarters for single women in the American west and Hawaii.
 Her Chinatown YWCA in San Francisco is particularly celebrated for its tasteful, Chinese-inspired details.

 Morgan was particularly skilled in designing pools; by her count, she did at least 22 of them.
 Her indoor pool at the women’s club-turned-hotel the Berkeley City Club is probably her most photographed design after Hearst Castle.
-With its soaring arches overhead and cheerful splashes of color throughout, this light and airy pool is quite an inviting setting for going for a swim.
-And, remember this remarkable and pioneering female architect as you do so.
+With its soaring arches overhead and cheerful splashes of color throughout, this light and the airy pool is quite an inviting setting for going for a swim.
+And, don’t forget this remarkable and pioneering female architect as you do so.